Micron Technology

 AKA micron

-Micron is aggressively expanding global manufacturing capacity, breaking ground on a major DRAM fabrication facility in New York to meet sustained demand driven by artificial intelligence expansion.
-This domestic investment complements significant international spending, including a new $24 billion fabrication plant dedicated to NAND storage chips in Singapore, though that facility's output is not anticipated until 2028.
+Micron is aggressively expanding global manufacturing capacity, recently breaking ground on a major DRAM fabrication facility in New York, complementing significant international spending, including a new $24 billion NAND storage plant commencing construction in Singapore.
+This broad commitment to increasing supply is driven by sustained demand stemming from the ongoing artificial intelligence expansion across the industry.

 Coverage